nikolapavkovic/3D-Single-Container-Loading-Problem/README.md

 ```

 ## The SameSizedBoxGenerator class
-The SameSizedBoxGenerator class is used to get a certain number of same-sized boxes using the getBoxes() method,
+The SameSizedBoxGenerator class is used to get a certain number of same-sized boxes using the getBoxes() method
 with their dimensions defined by the user via the inputUserBoxData() method.

 ```